-The calculation of realized gains and losses is independent of a calculation of the net change in the fair value of investments.
-Realized gains and losses on investments that have been held for more than one fiscal year and sold in the current year may have been recognized as an increase or decrease in the fair value of investments reported in the prior year.
 Gains and losses on the sale of investments are computed using the specific identification method of determining cost.
-The net appreciation (depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Statements of Fiduciary Net Position.
+Except for the Alternative Equity investments noted in the previous paragraph, the net appreciation (depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Statements of Fiduciary Net Position.